 If you make it different, I would love to know!
 Send me an email and I'll put together another post to showcase all the wonderful variations people have for making their special tzatziki!

-- 1 clove pressed garlic (to start, if you love garlic add more)
+- 1 clove garlic (pressed; if you love garlic add more)

 1. Put the Greek yogurt into a bowl, something big enough to mix in all ingredients.